maroon-scorch/Tendam/README.md

 More interactive and fun

 #### Critical features + why they’re included + challenging aspect of each feature
+- User Profile Creation:
+- Capacity to find Similar Matches (Recommendation):
+- In-app Search Algorithm:
+- Security and Privacy of Each User:
+- Minigames:
 Minigames are a large part of it.
 More engaging, more interesting from a data perspective Challenging because each mini-game can take time to design and produce.
 Platform of each mini-game is also ambiguous as well as how they’re going to be written
+- (Nice to have) Video Call Feature:

 ### Idea 2: A social hangout location recommender